 How to draw with the Pencil tool

-- 1. In the Timeline or Xsheet view, select the cell on which you want to draw. - 2.
-In the Tools toolbar, select the Pencil / tool or press Alt + /. - 3.
+- 1. In the Timeline or Xsheet view, select the cell on which you want to draw. - 3.
 In the Colour view, click a colour swatch to select a colour.

 4. In the Drawing or Camera view, start drawing.